alhanoufoth33/recipes/README.md

 - GitHub for deploy

 ## The approach taken
-First, I did simple html page and I did simple design CSS for main page then I wrote code with React and java script and I used the google Book API to get the data and also use Open Library API, then I worked CSS files to complete the interface for these pages, after that I did the steps to deploy my app then i pushed the project to GitHub.
+First, I did simple html page and I did simple design CSS for main page then I wrote code with React and java script and I used the food 2 fork API to get the data!, after that, I worked CSS files to complete the interface for these pages.

 ## Installation instructions